library(tidyverse)

 7 Merging and Reshaping Data

-In this chapter, we continue to look at some of the ways to manipulate data using the tidyverse packages.
+In this chapter, we continue to look at some of the ways to manipulate data using the tidyr and dplyr packages, which are part of the tidyverse group of packages.
 In particular, we look at reshaping and merging data frames in order to get the data in the format we want.
 When reshaping data, we can convert between wide form (more columns, fewer rows) and long form (fewer columns, more rows).
 We can also use data pivots to put our data into what is called tidy form.
 Additionally, we look at combining information from multiple data frames into a single data frame.
 The key ideas when merging data are to think about what the common information is between the data frames and to consider which values we want to keep.

 For this chapter, we use three data sets.
 The first data set is covidcases